212221040055/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 # Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student

 ## AIM:
 To write a program to implement the the Logistic Regression Model to Predict the Placement Status of Student.

 ## Equipments Required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

- 1.Use the standard libraries in python for finding linear regression.
+1. Use the standard libraries in python for finding linear regression.

 2.Set variables for assigning dataset values.

 3.Import linear regression from sklearn.